Symmetries as Ground States of Local Superoperators: Hydrodynamic Implications: Commutant Algebras and Ground States

 where the transpose is taken in the computational basis.
 In Eq.~(\ref{eq:commliouv}), $\hmL_\alpha$ is referred to as the \textit{Liouvillian} corresponding to the term $\hH_\alpha$, which is the superoperator that represents the adjoint action of that term, i.e., $\hmL_\alpha\opket{\bullet} \defn [\hH_\alpha, \bullet]$.
 Given an algebra $\mA = \lgen \{\hH_\alpha\} \rgen$, the operators in the commutant $\mC$ by definition commute with each of the $\hH_\alpha$.
 Hence, as vectors in the doubled Hilbert space, they span the common kernel of the Liouvillian superoperators $\{\hmL_\alpha\}$, which is also the nullspace of the positive semi-definite (p.s.d.) superoperator defined as

 where the second condition follows since all the $\hmP_{\alpha}$ are positive semi-definite (p.s.d.).
 As discussed in \cite{moudgalya2023numerical}, this provides an efficient numerical method to compute the full commutant $\mC$, given the generators $\{\hH_\alpha\}$.
 In addition, in the absence of exact symmetries, the low-energy spectrum of $\hmP$ can be treated as approximate symmetries, as we discuss later in this work.
+In App.~\ref{app:extraneous_features} we comment on the dependence of the super-Hamiltonians on the choice of the generators of the bond algebra $\mA$, which does not affect the exact ground states and is not of any concern when using this method to find the commutant $\mC$.